Rating:

 Navigation Journal is a pwn task.

-An archive containing a binary, a libc and its corresponding loader (`ld.so`).
+An archive containing a binary, a libc and its corresponding loader (ld.so

-journal.
+The binary provides the user with two journals : a main journal and a sub journal.
 The user can open, read and close the main journal.
-They can open, read,
+They can open, read, write and close the sub journal.
+They can also change their username.

 This binary is a 32-bits binary.